ShinyGreenRobot/CPP-Primer-Plus-Sixth-Edition/source/chapter_02/chapter_review/chapter_01_review.md

 ```cpp
 std::cout << "Hello World!";
 ```
-Note that is considered bad practice to use this and similar statements that can lead to nasty bugs.
+Note that is considered bad practice to use this and similar statements since it can lead to nasty bugs.